aetechlabs/pathiumapi/README.md

 - **Authentication**: JWT middleware and helpers for protected routes
 - **Built-in Middleware**: CORS, security headers, rate limiting, logging, and error handling
 - **CLI Tools**: Scaffold and run apps with `pathiumapi new` and `pathiumapi run`
+ - **CLI Tools & Runner**: Scaffold and run apps with `pathiumapi new` and `pathiumapi run` — a built-in, purpose-built runner so you don't need a separate `uvicorn` command to run development servers.
+The CLI also provides a small scaffolding helper to create a new `pathiumapi` project.

 Installation
 ------------